 Speculation then shifted to the vice presidency.
 Hamilton and the Federalists supported the reelection of John Adams.
 Republicans favored New York governor George Clinton, but Federalists feared him partly because of a widespread belief that his recent election to the governorship was fraudulent.
 In addition, the Federalists feared that Clinton would belittle the importance of the federal government by retaining his governorship while serving as vice president.

 Adams won relatively easily with support from New England and the Mid-Atlantic states, except New York.
-Only electoral votes are recorded here, because most states still did not select presidential electors by popular vote.
+Only electoral votes are recorded here because most states still did not select presidential electors by popular vote.
 Nor was there a separate vote for president and vice president until the Twelfth Amendment took effect in 1804.
-The results were Washington, 132 electoral votes (unanimous); Adams, 77; Clinton, 50; Jefferson, 4; and Aaron Burr, 1.
+The results were Washington, 132 electoral votes (unanimous); Adams, 77; Clinton, 50; Jefferson, four and Aaron Burr, one.

 1796: John Adams vs. Thomas Jefferson

 The 1796 election, which took place against a background of increasingly harsh partisanship between Federalists and Republicans, was the first contested presidential race.

 The Republicans called for more democratic practices and accused the Federalists of monarchism.
 The Federalists branded the Republicans “Jacobins” after Maximilien Robespierre’s faction in France.
 (The Republicans sympathized with revolutionary France, but not necessarily with the Jacobins.)
 The Republicans opposed John Jay’s recently negotiated accommodationist treaty with Great Britain, whereas the Federalists believed its terms represented the only way to avoid a potentially ruinous war with Britain.
 Republicans favored a decentralized agrarian republic; Federalists called for the development of commerce and industry.